Meet the

 Department of Materials Science & Engineering (CSE)

-3-D Symmetry
+3-D SYMMETRY

 An interactive 3-D symmetry game where users place balls onto a gridded spherical space to satisfy different symmetry conditions until all show check marks.
 All given balls need to be used.
 The level of difficulty is increased as different symmetry elements are added to the game.
-2-D presentation is displayed laterally to link to the traditional method of teaching the concept.

 LAURA BRUCKMAN PhD